 - 4. Institutes shall be formed, transformed, closed down and their name changed by the Rector following consultation with the Senate. - 5.
-Each institute may have a scientific council.
-The composition of the scientific institute shall be approved by the Rector at the request of the institute director. - 6.
-The scientific council of an institute shall be chaired by the institute director. - Institutes shall operate according to the tasks and responsibilities assigned to their units in accordance with University strategy.
+Each institute may have an academic council.
+The composition of the academic council shall be approved by the Rector at the request of the institute director. - 6.
+The academic councils of an institute shall be chaired by the institute director. - 7.
+Institutes shall operate according to the tasks and responsibilities assigned to their units in accordance with University strategy.
 Institutes shall also perform administration and technical services. - 8.
 At the request of the institute director or on his initiative, the Rector shall establish, remove, reformulate and amend the names of the sections and auxiliary units of the institute. - 9.
 Each institute may operate a college that performs an advisory role. - 10.
 Institute colleges shall be composed of: - 1) the institute director as chair; - 2) the Deputy institute director; - 3) head of the institute's units; - 4) other persons designated by the chair. - 11.
-The detailed organisation of institutes that form part of the composition of the university are included as an annexe to these Articles of Association.
+The detailed organisation of institutes that form part of the composition of the university are included as an annexe to these Statutes.

 - 1. Each faculty aims to create the conditions necessary for the conduction and development of scientific and educational activity, as well as the training of academic staff. - 2.
 Faculties shall be led by a dean with the help of deputy deans and heads of departments and sections, appointed and dismissed by the Rector at the request of the dean. - 3.
 The Rector shall appoint no more than three deputy deans within each faculty. - 4.
 Faculties shall be formed, transformed, closed down and their name changed by the Rector following consultation with the Senate. - 5.
 Faculties shall conduct research in at least one scientific discipline in which they shall undergo an evaluation of the quality of their scientific activity. - 6.
-Each faculty shall form a scientific council made up of all Professors and University Professors employed within the department. - 7.
-The scientific council shall be chaired by the dean. - 8.
-The sittings of the scientific council concerning the awarding of academic titles shall be attended by persons that hold the title or a degree of Doctor of Science (habilitated doctor), are employed at the University, and are conducting scientific activity in a discipline in which an application for the award of an academic degree is being processed. - 9.
-At the sittings of the scientific council on matters related to the award of doctoral degrees, the doctoral advisor and the designated reviewers shall participate in equal rights with the other members of the council.
+Each faculty shall form an academic councils made up of all Professors and University Professors employed within the department.
+(Shall expire on 1 September 2024) - 7.
+The academic councils shall be chaired by the dean.
+(Shall expire on 1 September 2024) - 8.
+The sittings of the academic councils concerning the awarding of academic titles shall be attended by persons that hold the title or a degree of Doctor of Science (habilitated doctor), are employed at the University, and are conducting scientific activity in a discipline in which an application for the award of an academic degree is being processed.
+(Shall expire on 1 September 2024) - 9.
+At the sittings of the academic councils on matters related to the award of doctoral degrees, the doctoral advisor and the designated reviewers shall participate in equal rights with the other members of the council.
 The sittings may also be accompanied by an auxiliary doctoral advisor, but only with an advisory voice.
+(Shall expire on 1 September 2024)